HeadGaur/Kaggle2/README.md

 # Kaggle2

+Main Data:
+kaggle_survey_2021_responses.csv: 42+ questions and 25,973 responses

+Responses to multiple choice questions (only a single choice can be selected) were recorded in individual columns.
+Responses to multiple selection questions (multiple choices can be selected) were split into multiple columns (with one column per answer choice).

 Here in this EDA
 I tried to show the brief information of kaggle users.
 There many insights can be represented.
 Here i used Plotly, matplotlib etc.